Blood in the Stool (Rectal Bleeding) (cont.)

 Blood in the Stool - Esophageal Bleeding Question: Please describe your experience with rectal bleeding and esophageal bleeding.

-Blood in the Stool - Additional Causes Question: If not mentioned previously, what caused your case of rectal bleeding?
+Blood in the Stool - Rare Causes Question: If not mentioned previously, what caused your case of rectal bleeding?

 - Allergic Skin Disorders

 - Bacterial Skin Diseases

 - Bites and Infestations

 - Diseases of Pigment